alexhkurz/introduction-to-smart-contracts/lectures/assignment02.md

 4. Submit a link to the deployed contract on the Goerli testnetwork.

-	*Instructions for deployment:* Once you have finalized developing with the Remix VM enviorment, switch the enviorment to Injected Provider Metamask.
-Also make sure you have ETH from the goerli faucet.
-Here is the faucet link: https://goerlifaucet.com/.
-Before you deploy check that you currently using the goerli testnest in your metamask.
-Once you have done all this then you should be able to deploy and recieve an address for the contract transaction.
-Click on that to open etherscan and this is the link you will submit to canvas.
+	*Instructions for deployment:* Once you have finalized developing with the Remix VM environment,
+	- make sure you have your Metamask wallet activated in the same browser in which you work on the Remix IDE;
+	- switch the Environment to "Injected Provider - MetaMask";
+	- make sure you have ETH from the goerli faucet (faucet link: https://goerlifaucet.com/);
+	- before you deploy check that you are currently using the Goerli testnest in Metamask;
+	- deploy and receive an address for the contract transaction;
+	- click the "view on etherscan" link on the console;
+	- click on the link in "[Contract <link> Created]".

 Ask on Discord if you have any questions.